Mexico On My Mind

 We respect your privacy.

-to our privacy policy.
+View our privacy policy.

-We can truthfully say that were it not for Mexico on My Mind and Ron’s sage guidance and advice, we would not have made the decision to buy land and build a house in Mexico.
-We have had not a single regret.
-It is simply paradise and Ron is one of the angels.
-So is Catherine – and she is much cuter. – Thomas M. Bayer, PhD. & Laura D. Kelley, PhD. – …
+We can truthfully say that were it not for Ron’s sage guidance and advice, we would not have made the decision to buy land and build a house in Mexico.
+We have not had a single regret.
+It is simply paradise.
+And Ron is one of the angels.
+Thomas M. Bayer, PhD.
+Laura D. Kelley, PhD.
+Tulane University New Orleans.

-If you are visiting or planning to relocate to Mexico or interested in real estate in Tulum, I highly endorse working with Mexico on My Mind and Ron.
-As a long time expat he understands the needs and desires of those traveling to the area for a vacation or looking to relocate to the area.
+If you are visiting Tulum, I highly endorse working with Ron.
+As an Expat he understands the needs and desires of those traveling to the area for a vacation or looking to relocate to the area.
 You will be in great hands with Ron.
-Feel free to contact me…
+Feel free to contact me to discuss Ron’s merits further!

-The team at Mexico on My Mind are consummate professionals and an incredible resource to have for all-things-Tulum and the surrounding areas.
+Ron is the consummate professional and an incredible resource to have for all-things-Tulum and the surrounding areas.
 Ron’s in-depth knowledge of, and caring ways for, this magnificent region of Mexico is second-to-none.
+If you’re seeking vacation or travel advice for things such as lodging/hospitality/spa’s, restaurants, shopping, beaches, sports/fitness, adventure day-trips to the nearby ruins/fishing/boating/diving/snorkeling/cenotes/zip-lining, 4-wheeling, etc., or need more in-dep… Read more

 Search Our Site